Daily Zen Meditation

 Step-by-Step Guide To Zazen Meditation

-If you struggle to sit cross-legged on the floor, use a cushion or pillow to support the base of your spine.
+If you struggle to sit cross-legged on the floor, you can always use a meditation cushion or pillow to support the base of your spine.

 The correct mudra (hand position) is to rest your hands on your lap with the top of the right hand resting in the palm of the left hand.
 This is the meditation mudra you find on Buddha statues in Japan.

-Ordinarily, most people breathe too shallow.
+Normally, most people don’t breathe deeply enough.
 As a result, insufficient quantities of oxygen get into the body.
 Given the amount of air pollution in congested cities, the blood cells have to work overtime to clear out the toxic waste.

 Oxygen is needed to help rid the body of unwanted toxins.
 The more air you draw into your lungs, the more effective your immune system is.